Ron Tupa

-Ron Tupa (born August 26, 1966) is an American former politician.
-He is currently a staff member of Democrats for Education Reform (DFER), a political action committee whose stated purpose is to support Democratic Party policies to reform American public education.
-His title is Director of State Legislatures.
+Ron Tupa (born August 26, 1966) is an American politician.
 He is a former Democratic Colorado state legislator, where he served a total of 14 years in the CO General Assembly from 1994 to 2008 before leaving office in 2009 due to term limits.
 He was a member of the Colorado House of Representatives from 1995 through 2000 and a member of the Colorado Senate, representing the 18th District from 2001 to 2008.

 Biography

 Early life and education

 Tupa was born in Harbor Beach, Michigan in 1966.
 He comes from a long line of United States Coast Guardsmen (brother, father, uncle, grandfather, great-grandfather, great uncles) and his father's service gave him the great opportunity to live in many different states, including Michigan, Ohio, Mississippi and military bases in New York and Texas.

 Opting not to enlist in the Coast Guard, Ron was instead the first of the Tupas to go on to college.
 After graduating from the University of Texas at Austin in 1989, he moved to Colorado in 1990.
 He worked full-time for a year to establish state residency then went back to school to receive a teaching certificate from the University of Colorado at Boulder in 1994.